Rob--W/zipinfo.js/README.md

 7. Otherwise, too little data was requested and you should repeat step 4 and 5 with the start offset set to the value of the "centralDirectoryStart" key, and unconditionally return the entries.

+This logic is implemented as `ZipInfo.runGetEntriesOverHttp` in an environment-independent way.
+See the documentation of this method for more info.